kubevirt/kubevirt/docs/quarantine.md

 * Ensure that the github issue is assigned to a member of the responsible SIG who will own bringing the blocker to completion within a quick time frame.
 * The SIG should stop all feature and refactoring work until a fix for the flake has been identified and a pull request has been created.
-If the flaky test lane is not receiving the required attention from the responsible SIG, SIG CI will hold merge queue PRs from the responsible SIG that are not related to a fix.
+If the quarantined test lane is not receiving the required attention from the responsible SIG, SIG CI can take a decision to hold merge queue PRs from the responsible SIG that are not related to a fix.
 * Once the fix is merged and the test lane returns to an acceptable failure rate, the test lane should be set back to required as soon as possible